Check out top entry tips from your judges

 Chief Creative Officer | DDB Germany Group

 I love seeing surprising work.
 Being inundated with content left right and center everyday, makes communication that stands out in a surprising way a real joy to see.
 This is where craft plays a vital role for me: A great idea, an amazing execution and a point of view still remain the points that make work matter.
-AI has us all at the edge of our seats, but there is a universal truth to communication: A shitty story stays shitty even when enhanced by the powers of AI.
+AI has us all at the edge of our seats, but there is a universal truth to communication: A poor story stays poor even when enhanced by the powers of AI.

 Targeting is the death of experimentalism in communication.
 Therefore it's quintessential to award work that breaks the mould of the expected.